yuuki15/yuuki15.github.io/_drafts/2021-12-09-c-prime-number-programs.md

 ---
 ---

-Prime number programs can be the first challenge for a beginner.
+Prime number programs can be the first challenge for a beginning programmer.

 Definition (Prime number):
 An integer n > 1 is prime iff it is not divisible by any integer i such that 2 <= i <= n - 1.